Ken Block (politician): 2010 election

 Block was the Moderate Party's candidate for Governor during the 2010 election.
-He had not intended to run for office, however, Block reluctantly stepped in failing to find a suitable candidate in time.
+He had not intended to run for office, however, Block reluctantly stepped in after failing to find a suitable candidate in time.
 Block had developed an interest in civics and government while at Dartmouth College in the 1980s though he had no political experience prior to the campaign.
 He was successful in gaining the necessary signatures 1,000 registered voters to get on the ballot.
 His door-to-door campaigning in South Kingstown was included in a feature story for Rhode Island Monthly.
 Block was one of the candidates profiled on Fox Providence's The Rhode Show for its "Coffee with the Candidates" segment.

-Block finished fourth in the statewide general election with 22,146 votes garnering 6.5% of the vote.
-He followed Democrat Frank Caprio with 78,896 votes (23%), Republican John Robitaille with 114,911 votes (33.6%), and the winner Independent Lincoln Chafee with 123,571 votes (36.1%).
-Though an impressive performance for a first-time candidate Block was blamed for his part in the four-way race that allowed Chafee to win the election.
-The Republican Party of Rhode Island was particularly critical of Block for splitting the race as their candidate, John Robitaille, lost to Chafee by less than 4% of the vote.
+Block finished fourth in the statewide general election with 22,146 votes, garnering 6.5% of the vote.
+He followed Democrat Frank Caprio with 78,896 votes (23%), Republican John Robitaille with 114,911 votes (33.6%), and the winner, Independent Lincoln Chafee with 123,571 votes (36.1%).
+Though an impressive performance for a first-time candidate, Block was blamed for his part in the four-way race that allowed Chafee to win the election.
+The Republican Party of Rhode Island was particularly critical of Block for splitting the conservative vote, as Robitaille lost to the more liberal Chafee by less than 4% of the vote.

 Post-election

 Block continued his political activism as leader of the Moderate Party, stressing the need for economic, educational, and governmental reforms.
 He made several guest appearances on Rhode Island PBS's public affairs television program A Lively Experiment and Operation Clean Government's State of the State.
 He began a movement to abolish the "master lever", and worked with the state to uncover fraud and waste in the state's welfare programs, going so far as to offer his company's services to Governor Chafee at no charge.
 In January 2013, Block began teaching a technology and business class as an adjunct professor at the University of Rhode Island.

 An outspoken critic of the Rhode Island General Assembly, he challenged a number of controversial decisions made by the legislative body.
 While running for Governor, Block criticized the state's $75 million loan to 38 Studios, in exchange for the video game company moving its headquarters from Maynard, Massachusetts to Providence, Rhode Island, suggesting that the money would be better spent investing in local businesses.
 He was also strongly opposed to taxpayer-funded redevelopment of the Superman Building and the introduction of the Sakonnet River Bridge toll.
 Block called this most recent legislation by the assembly an "awful decision" and condemned the Rhode Island Democratic Party as "[proving] itself completely incapable of governing the state."

-In November 2020, Block was hired by the Trump Campaign to hire him to find evidence of election fraud.
-Block wrote a book about the experience in a book, Disproven which was published March 12, 2024.
+In November 2020, Block was hired by the presidential campaign of Donald Trump to hire him to find evidence of election fraud.
+Block wrote a book about his experiences titled Disproven, which was published March 12, 2024.